gumptionthomas/zaphodvox/README.md

 $ zaphodvox --encoder=google --voice-id=A --encode gone-bananas.txt
 ```

 Running the above command will encode the text file using the [Google Text-to-Speech API](https://cloud.google.com/text-to-speech/docs) with the `en-US-Wavenet-A` voice.
-This will result in the following fragment audio files being created in the working directory (one file for each line of text):
+This will result in the following fragment audio files being created in the current directory (one file for each line of text):

 ```console
 gone-bananas-00000.wav ["This is the first line..."]